-While talking about putting together a food chart for an 8-month baby, it is important to note that your kid is ready to explore different varieties in his food menu and this is the right time to experiment with mashed food and purées.
+While talking about putting together the diet chart for an 8-month-old Indian baby, it is important to note that your kid is ready to explore different varieties in his food menu and this is the right time to experiment with mashed food and purées.
 However, breast milk or formula continues to be the main source of nutrition for the baby.
+Feeding 8 month 8-month-old baby can be tricky, especially if he/she is a bit fussy, but you can introduce healthy foods and snacks for 8 8-month-old that they like slowly.

 - Your baby may already have a few teeth by now.
 But even if there are none, their jaws are strong enough to tackle small chunks.